1. CREDIT CARD DEBT

 Other types of secured debt include home mortgages and pawnshop loans.

 What happens if you default?
-They might sue you for credit card debt and win a judgment against you, but, in most cases, they can’t take your home or car.
+They might sue you for credit card debt and win a judgment against you, but in most cases, they can’t take your home or car.

 Your credit card includes a credit limit.
 If you don’t have a credit history or your credit score is low, your card may have a modest limit, such as $300.
 This is a way for the creditor to limit losses if you fail to pay back your charges.

-As you make on-time payments, two things are likely to happen.
-One, your credit score should improve.
-Payment history is the biggest factor affecting your score.
-Two, your credit card company might raise your limit, because you’ve demonstrated that you can use your card responsibly.
+• The credit card company might raise your limit, because you’ve demonstrated that you can use your card responsibly.

-Later on, there are a few ways to get your money back.
-One is to close the account.
-Assuming all charges are paid off, your deposit will be returned to you.
 Another is to use the card responsibly for a period of time.
 Some issuers automatically convert your account to an unsecured credit card and return your deposit after six to 12 months.
-If that doesn’t happen automatically, you can apply for an unsecured credit card yourself after six to 12 months and then shut down the secured account.

 When looking at secured vs. unsecured credit cards, it’s important to understand some differences.